Learn Light Painting And DIY Sparkler Photography!

-Or a compact camera with manual functions, allowing you the ability to select a slow shutter speed.
+Or a compact camera with manual functions, allowing you the ability to select a slow shutter release speed.

-You’ll need a LOT of sparklers, there will be some experimenting and refining before you get something you’re happy with!
+When you’ll first start painting, there will be some experimenting and refining before you get something you’re happy with!

-You can also use a torch/flashlight, glow stick, candle, laser pointer… but we love the gold sparkle effect achieved with a sparkler!
+You can also use a torch/flashlight, glow stick, candle, laser pointer… but we love the gold effect achieved with a sparkler!
 (For my test shots I used the torch light on my iphone!)

-Set your camera on a tripod, and decide your composition.
+To get started, set your camera on a tripod, and decide your composition.

-Your exposure will need to be as long as it takes to complete your “drawing” in the air from start to finish.
+When you’re looking to create a light painting, your exposure will need to be as long as it takes to complete your “drawing” in the air from start to finish.
 Most short writing will take approximately 2-4 seconds, then a little longer if you start writing long messages!

 For this style of shot your aperture is only being used to achieve correct exposure.
 The depth of field effect is neither here nor there.
 Start with your aperture at about f/8.. then if your shot is too light, keep increasing the f-stop until you have the exposure you desire.

 Set your ISO at its minimum (100-200), as you don’t need to be letting in more ambient light by increasing your ISO!

 My Sparkler Photography Shots

 For the sparkler photography shots below, my camera settings were: